Mid Valley Megamall

-It was announced that a second Mid Valley Southkey Megamall had been slated for 2016 in the Iskandar region of Johor Bahru.
+It was announced that a second mall, Mid Valley Southkey, had been slated for 2016 in the Iskandar region of Johor Bahru.

 Incidents

-On 30 May 2017, a fire broke out on Megamall's second floor at 8:20 pm local time.
+On 30 May 2017, a fire broke out on Megamall's lower ground floor at 8:20 pm local time.
 The Malaysian Fire and Rescue Department managed to put it out by 8:52 pm.
 A subsequent investigation traced the cause of the fire to a faulty facsimile machine.

+On 17 May 2023, an isolated fire broke out at the mall.
+The fire started from the TNB substation plant but was contained by the firefighters in less than an hour.
+The incident was believed to be caused by an overheating cooling oil within the TNB substation.

 Building

 It comprises a shopping mall, an office tower block, 30 offices, and three hotels.
+Within the main mall, anchor tenants include Mid Valley Exhibition Centre, AEON, GSC Cinemas, Celebrity Fitness, MUJI, Metrojaya, Uniqlo and Harvey Norman.

-A second mall, The Gardens Mall, is adjacent to the Megamall.
+A second mall, The Gardens Mall, is adjacent and connected to the Megamall.
 The mall has 4500000 sqft of total floor area, out of which 1700000 sqft is leasable space.
-This whole area is sometimes referred to Mid Valley City.
+This whole area is sometimes referred to as Mid Valley City.

 It houses a 48,300 sqft convention centre and it is adjacent to a 646-room business hotel named Cititel Midvalley.
 A further two hotels are in the same area: The Boulevard Hotel, The Gardens Hotel and Residences.
 There has been a proposal to link Mid Valley Megamall and Masjid Jamek via a 5.5 km bicycle lane.

+Sister mall

 Mid Valley Southkey

-Mid Valley Southkey Mall, located in Johor Bahru, Johor, is the second Mid Valley branded shopping centre and opened on 23 April 2019.
-It is one of the newest and most visited malls in the city.
+The Mall Mid Valley Southkey, located in Johor Bahru, Johor, is the second Mid Valley branded shopping centre and opened on 23 April 2019.
+The mall is anchored by GSC Cinemas, SOGO, Swiss Watch Gallery, Nitori, Harvey Norman and Village Grocer.